reheatvet/notes/content/⭐ Getting Started with dApps.md

 Capture a photo of your dishwasher loaded with dirty dishes, get rewarded!
 You can submit 4 times every week for their AI model to process and analyze your dishes.

 Just like VeMeal, unfortunately suffers from farmers submitting the same dishwasher photo multiple times with different wallets (or even AI-generated images of dishwashers), draining the rewards.
-Hopefully a fix for this is in the works.
+No longer endorsed.

 **Support channels: None ⚠️**